A Cautionary Note on Drawing Lessons from Comparative Corporate Law, 102 Yale Law Journal 2021 (1993)

 Date of Authorship for this Version

 Romano, Roberta, "A Cautionary Note on Drawing Lessons from Comparative Corporate Law" (1993).
 Faculty Scholarship Series.
-Paper 1956.
+1956.